invisibleroads/invisibleroads-tutorials/geodjango-install.rst

 Start project
 ^^^^^^^^^^^^^
-To create a new PostGIS database, use the following command and replace *databaseUser* with an existing username and replace *databaseName* with the desired name of the database
+To create a new PostGIS database, use the following command and replace *databaseUser* with an existing username and replace *databaseName* with the desired name of the database.
 ::

     createdb -T template_postgis -U postgres -O databaseUser databaseName

-You can now start working through the `GeoDjango tutorial <http://geodjango.org/docs/tutorial.html>`_
+You can now start working through the `GeoDjango tutorial <http://geodjango.org/docs/tutorial.html>`_.